-Non-structural measures will be implemented in the defined target areas of all six transboundary river basins, while structural flood reduction measures will be implemented in the Kolpa/Kupa, Sotla/Sutla, Drava and Mura transboundary river basins.
+Non-structural measures will be implemented in the defined target areas of all six river basins, while structural flood reduction measures will be implemented in the Kolpa/Kupa, Sotla/Sutla, Drava and Mura transboundary river basins.
 The foreseen tailor-made, sustainable and locally based actions are of particular importance for the enhancement of the socio-economic development of the respective border area.

 In addition to the reduced risk of flooding of the human health, economy, cultural heritage and the environment situated in the target area, concrete flood risk reduction measures and coordinated planning will enable the use of the river potential for the development of sustainable tourism and related economic activities that are situated along the rivers.
-On the other hand, a strategic approach shall ensure that environmental impacts are duly considered.

-The results will contribute to the implementation of the Floods Directive (Directive 2007/60/EC of the European Parliament and of the

-Council of 23 October 2007 on the assessment and management of flood risks) and national Flood Risk Management Plans (in preparation under the Directive 2007/60/C, prior to 22.12.2015) at the local level within the transboundary river basins between Slovenia and Croatia.
-Furthermore, the results will enable better coordination of updated national Flood Risk Management Plans due in 2021.
-All activities of this IP will be communicated and co-ordinated with bilateral commission and ISRBC.
+Moreover, the results will contribute to the implementation of the Directive 2007/60/EC on the assessment and management of flood risks (OJ L288, 6.11.2007, p.27) and national Flood Risk Management Plans (in preparation under the Directive 2007/60/EU, prior to 22.12.2015) at the local level within the international transboundary river basins between Slovenia and Croatia.
+Furthermore, the results will contribute to the development of better-coordinated updated national Flood Risk Management Plans due in 2021 in line with Directive 2007/60/EC.